innV0/iNNitiatives/public/docs.md

     *   In **Stage-Gate** processes, this might correspond to the date a project is formally approved to enter Stage 1 after an initial idea screening.
 *   **Ghostbusters Example**: `2024-02-01` (for INN_SUPER_TRAP_DEV)

-### initiativeStartDate
-**Initiative Start Date**
-*   **Summary**: The actual calendar date on which significant work on the innovation initiative formally commenced, or the officially planned and approved start date for the initiative as a whole or for its current active phase.
-*   **Detailed Description**: This field is important for tracking project timelines, enabling resource scheduling, and measuring actual progress against planned schedules.
-It can represent either:
-    *   The **officially planned or projected commencement date** that was set during the initiative's planning phase or at the approval of its current phase.
-This is useful for forward-looking planning.
-    *   The **actual date** when the core team began substantive work on the initiative's tasks, deliverables, and objectives.
-This is useful for historical tracking and performance analysis.
-    For initiatives that proceed through multiple distinct phases (as defined in `programStages`), this field might be updated at the beginning of each new phase to reflect the start date of that *current* active phase.
-Users should enter a standard date format (e.g., YYYY-MM-DD).
-This data, especially when used in conjunction with `initiativeEndDate` and phase changes, allows for the calculation of actual phase durations and helps in understanding adherence to schedules.
-*   **Methodology Connection**: A core data point for all forms of **Project Scheduling and Tracking**.
-    *   **Gantt Charts / Traditional Project Plans**: The start date is a fundamental data point for every task and the project overall.
-    *   **Agile (Scrum)**: Could represent the start date of the first sprint dedicated to working on a significant epic or feature that constitutes this initiative.
-    *   **Resource Management Systems**: Rely on start dates to allocate and level resources.
-    Helps in understanding actual versus planned timelines and in calculating project velocity or lead times.
-*   **Ghostbusters Example**: `2024-02-15` (for INN_SUPER_TRAP_DEV)

-### initiativeEndDate
-**Initiative End Date**
-*   **Summary**: The actual calendar date on which the innovation initiative (or its current active phase) was formally completed and all its objectives were met, or the officially planned/estimated end date for its completion.
-*   **Detailed Description**: This field is crucial for comprehensive project timeline management, understanding actual project durations, and evaluating on-time delivery performance against initial plans.
-It can represent:
-    *   An **estimated completion date** that was set during the initial planning stages of the initiative or at the beginning of its current phase.
-This is used for forecasting and planning.
-    *   The **actual date** when all planned work for the initiative (or its current phase) was formally concluded, all key deliverables were met, objectives were achieved (or a formal decision was made to terminate the initiative prematurely).
-This is used for historical analysis and performance reporting.
-    This date, when compared with the `initiativeStartDate`, allows for the precise calculation of the actual project or phase duration.
-It is also vital for resource forecasting (knowing when team members or other resources might become available for new assignments) and for overall innovation portfolio planning and review.
-A standard date format (e.g., YYYY-MM-DD) is expected.
-*   **Methodology Connection**: A core data point for all forms of **Project Scheduling, Tracking, and Closure**.
-    *   **Gantt Charts / Traditional Project Plans**: The end date is a fundamental data point for project milestones and the overall project completion.
-    *   **Agile Development**: Could represent the end date of a specific release, the date an epic is considered "Done-Done," or when a product is launched.
-    *   **Stage-Gate**: The date a project successfully exits the final stage or is otherwise formally closed.
-    Helps in performance analysis (actual vs. planned duration), resource planning, and historical reporting.
-*   **Ghostbusters Example**: `2024-09-30` (for INN_SUPER_TRAP_DEV)

-### initiativeLastUpdated
-**Initiative Last Updated**
-*   **Summary**: A system-generated timestamp indicating the precise date and time when any data field or information related to this specific initiative was last modified or updated within the iNNitiatives system.
-*   **Detailed Description**: This field is designated as `readonly` in the schema, signifying that its value should be automatically managed and populated by the iNNitiatives application itself, rather than being manually entered or editable by users.
-Every time a user edits and successfully saves any changes to an initiative's record (e.g., updating its `initiativePhase`, adding `initiativeLearnings`, changing its `initiativeBudget`, or modifying its `initiativeNotes`), this timestamp should be automatically updated to reflect the exact moment of that last modification.
-It serves as an essential component of an audit trail and provides valuable operational insights for:
-    *   **Data Freshness and Relevance**: Helps users quickly assess how current and up-to-date the information for a particular initiative is.
-    *   **Recent Activity Monitoring**: Allows stakeholders, program managers, and team members to easily see which initiatives are actively being worked on, discussed, or updated.
-    *   **Stagnation Detection**: Can be used to highlight initiatives that have not been touched or updated for a significant period, which might indicate they are stalled, neglected, or require urgent review and follow-up.
-    *   **Implicit Version Control Indication**: While not a full version control system, it indicates when the last snapshot of the initiative's data was saved.
-    The format for this timestamp is typically a comprehensive date-time string, often adhering to the ISO 8601 standard (e.g., "YYYY-MM-DDTHH:mm:ssZ" or similar), ensuring global consistency and precision for accurate tracking.
-*   **Methodology Connection**: Supports general **Data Governance**, **Process Monitoring**, **Auditing**, and **Active Project Management** within the innovation system.
-    *   Helps ensure that the information used for decision-making and reporting remains current, accurate, and relevant.
-    *   Can be used by the system to trigger automated workflows, notifications (e.g., "Initiative X has not been updated in 30 days"), or escalations if critical initiatives show no recent updates.
-    *   Useful for auditing changes and, if the system supports it, potentially linking back to a more detailed change history or version log for the initiative.
-*   **Ghostbusters Example**: `2024-05-22T09:15:00.000Z` (for INN_SUPER_TRAP_DEV)

 ### initiativeNotes
 **Initiative Additional Notes**